ON THIS PAGE Emphasis Mine In Bible Verses

 Day/Chapter 10.
 The Heart of Worship

-It is true that we have been set free in Christ, but what kind of freedom is Paul referring to?
-Read the verse both in context, and from a more accurate version.
+It is true that we have been set free in Christ, but what kind of freedom was Paul referring to?
+Read the verse both in context and from an actual translation rather than a paraphrase.

 But thanks be to God that though you were slaves of sin, you became obedient from the heart to that form of teaching to which you were committed, and having been freed from sin, you became slaves of righteousness.
 (Romans 6:17-18 NASB)

-Paul is here speaking about freedom from sin and the hold it has on every person.
-And that, under grace, the Christian acquires another master and becomes a slave to righteousness.
+Paul was speaking about freedom from sin and the hold it has on every person and that, under grace, the Christian acquires another master and becomes a slave to righteousness.